FailAcademy/learning/adp-london/_slides/week-01/02-intro-to-react.md

 # Props

-- Arguments passed to components are called **props** in React
+- **Arguments passed to React components** are called props
-- Props allow us to provide configuration values for a given component
+- Props allow us to provide **configuration values** for a given component
 - They look a lot like plain ol' HTML attributes
 - **ES2015 Components:** Arguments passed as props can be accessed using the `this.props` object
 - **Functional Stateless Components:** `props` should be passed in as an argument to the arrow function (or destructuring may be used to access specific props directly)